 Since natural stone is a porous material, it is necessary to apply a sealant to protect it from any damage.
 All types of natural stones have different porosity, Highly porous stones like Indian sandstone, limestone, and marble need to be resealed every 3-5 months, while natural stones with lesser porosity like granite and quartz require sealing once a year.

 Dirt and moisture on a porous surface like natural stone are favorable for mold and mildew growth.
-You can observe mold growth on surfaces like patio and pathways.
+You can observe mold growth on surfaces like patios and pathways.
 Some people will advise you to clean the mold with vinegar.
 But any acidic substance can damage your natural stone.
 You can use a mixture of one-fourth amount of bleach and cold water to fix this problem.

 ⇥ Address The Stains Immediately